susam/quickqwerty/dev.md

     git remote add cb https://codeberg.org/susam/quickqwerty.git
     git push cb --all
     git push cb --tags
-    git push cb main:pages
     ```

- 8. Go to GitHub and make a release.
+ 8. Go to GitHub and make a release and attach `quickqwerty.html`.
- 9. Go to Codeberg and make a release.
+ 9. Go to Codeberg and make a release and attach `quickqwerty.html`.
 10. Publish to website.

 [package.json]: package.json